KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

 I ended up in an obscure StackOverflow thread pointing to JSON parser implementations by browser vendors.
 Chrome's one was impossible for me to understand, so I gave a shot at [Mozilla's](https://github.com/mozilla/rhino/blob/master/src/org/mozilla/javascript/json/JsonParser.java) and it looked actually understandable!
 Mozilla is using Java for their JSON parser, and their code is quite simple to catch up even for someone with absolutely no experience with Java at all (a.k.a. me).

-<blockquote class="pull-quote--right">Sass and Java are quite different.</blockquote>
+> Sass and Java are quite different.

 So I followed the Fox' steps and began implementing it approximately like they did.
 Breaking news folks: Sass and Java are two very different languages.
 I had to be creative for some stuff because it was simply impossible to do it their way (number casting, anyone?).